 MISTAKE #5 – LEAVING THE GRILL UNATTENDED

-This isn’t just about safety either.
-It’s far more likely that your meticulously prepared burgers could get burnt to a crisp if you all get embroiled in a deep analysis of your team’s last performance with your neighbors at the same time.
+This isn't just about safety, either.
+It's far more likely that your meticulously prepared burgers could get burned to a crisp if you get embroiled in a deep analysis of your team's last performance with your parking lot neighbors while grilling.